foundriesio/docs/source/reference-manual/linux/factory-device-reset.rst

 Each file has specific meaning.
 When a higher priority file is detected, remaining files are ignored.

-Full factory reset
+Full Factory Reset
 ------------------

-When the file ``/var/.factory_reset`` is present, the script performs full reset.
+When the file ``/var/.factory_reset`` is present, the script performs a full reset.
-Full reset means restoring contents of ``/etc/`` and ``/var/`` from :ref:`ostree<ref-static-deltas>`.
+A full reset means restoring contents of ``/etc/`` and ``/var/`` from :ref:`ostree<ref-static-deltas>`.
 All contents created in these directories at runtime will be erased.

-Partial factory reset
+Partial Factory Reset
 ---------------------

 There are currently two options in partial reset.
-The main difference with full reset is that the device remains connected to the FoundriesFactory®.
+The main difference with full reset is that the device remains connected to your Factory.

 Keep SOTA
 ~~~~~~~~~